Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Mousaa044/README.md

 Questions:
 Define Software Engineering:
 What is software engineering, and how does it differ from traditional programming?
+Software engineering is the process of developing, testing and deploying computer applications to solve real-world problems by adhering to a set of engineering principles and best practices.We can as well say Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+It involves the design, development, testing, deployment, and maintenance of software products.

 Software Development Life Cycle (SDLC):
 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.